-\Beneficially owns less than 1% of our ordinary shares.
+Beneficially owns less than 1% of our ordinary shares.

-- (1) Percentages based on 121,551,075 shares outstanding as of October 25, 2019, excluding shares held by us as treasury shares. - (2) Includes 221,825 ordinary shares held by Pantheon China Acquisition Limited, an entity controlled by Mr. Mark D. Chen.
-Ms. Jennifer J. Weng and Mr. Mark D. Chen are married. - Includes (i) 77,902,096 ordinary shares held by Blue Ocean Structure Investment Company Ltd ("Blue Ocean"); and (ii) 1,626,566 ordinary shares held of record by Golden Meditech Stem Cells (BVI) Company Limited ("GM Stem Cells") in which GM Stem Cells has agreed to immediately transfer to Blue Ocean or its designee on demand.
-Nanjing Ying Peng Hui Kang Medical Industry Investment Partnership (limited partnership) ("Nanjing Ying Peng") beneficially owns 100% of the outstanding shares of Blue Ocean and Nanjing Ying Peng Asset Management Co., Ltd. ("Nanjing Ying Peng GP") is the general partner and executive partner of Nanjing Ying Peng.
+- (2) Includes 221,825 ordinary shares held by Pantheon China Acquisition Limited, an entity controlled by Mr. Mark D. Chen.
+Ms. Jennifer J. Weng and Mr. Mark D. Chen are married. - (3) Includes (i) 77,902,096 ordinary shares held by Blue Ocean Structure Investment Company Ltd ("Blue Ocean"); and (ii) 1,626,566 ordinary shares held of record by Golden Meditech Stem Cells (BVI) Company Limited ("GM Stem Cells") in which GM Stem Cells has agreed to immediately transfer to Blue Ocean or its designee on demand.
+Nanjing Ying Peng Hui Kang Medical Industry Investment Partnership (limited partnership) ("Nanjing Ying Peng") beneficially owns 100% of the outstanding shares of Blue Ocean and Nanjing Ying Peng.
 As a result, each of Nanjing Ying Peng and Nanjing Ying Peng GP are deemed to be beneficial owners of the 79,528,662 ordinary shares beneficially owned by Blue Ocean.
-In addition, Mr. Yafei Yuan has the right to indirectly appoint three members out of five members of the investment committee of Nanjing Ying Peng, and as a result of the voting and disposition of the 79,528,662 ordinary shares beneficially owned by Nanjing Ying Peng.
+In addition, Mr. Yafei Yuan has the right to indirectly appoint three members out of five members of the investment committee of Nanjing Ying Peng, and as a result of the voting and disposition of the 79,528,662 ordinary shares beneficially owned by Nanjing Ying Peng being determined by such investment committee, Mr. Yafei Yuan may be deemed to beneficially own the 79,528,662 ordinary shares beneficially own the 79,528,662 ordinary shares beneficially own the 79,528,662 ordinary shares beneficially own the Start Start